 Banks occupy a rare spot in the economic ecosystem: All the infrastructure that money flows through belongs to them.

-With blockchain, since trust is built into the system, the system is no longer necessary.
+With blockchain technology, since trust is built into the system, the system is no longer necessary.

 In an attempt to hold on to their thinning slice of the pie, every major bank is rushing into blockchain.
 Yet arguably moving faster are the thousands of entrepreneurs using blockchain to disrupt these same banks.